jwGitHub9860/2D_Snake_Game/README.md

 * Do NOT let the snake eat itself

 ## Code Structure Overview:
+The program allows the user to play the Snake Game with the option of choosing the snake body, head, and food colors before playing the game.

 ## New Features paragraph:
 * Gives player choice to change Snake and/or Food color(s)